ComPair/Geometry/README.md

 The "CompairBase.geo.setup" file combines all the single detector subsystems into a whole instrument.
 It only has to include reference to the individual *Detector.geo files as it effectively treats the subsystems as monolithic units that can be placed at different locations.

 ***There is also a keynote file that shows the geometry currently reflected by the CompairBase.geo.setup.
-If you branch the geometry, please also include an altered keynote file which mirrors the changes to the geometry you have made***
+The keynote included is out-of-date, since we've migrated to the tower model from the base model***

 #Checking out